killvxk/MEDUZA/README.md

 MEDUZA can only unpin apps using iOS system SSL libs.
 Some apps (e.g. Instagram) do not use the system SSL libs, they implement some third-party custom SSL stack (for example, Instagram uses OpenSSL statically linked to one of Instagram private frameworks).

-## Can I use it alongside with other tools, e.g. SSLKillSwitch
+## Can I use MEDUZA alongside with other SSL bypass tools, e.g. SSLKillSwitch?

 I didn't test it, but MEDUZA employs a different approach than SSLKillSwitch and similar tools, so, theoretically, they should work together without problems.
 Again, I didn't test it, so I'm not 100% sure.